 It usually makes the most sense to redeem Capital One miles for travel purchases that can’t be offset by other miles and points, like boutique hotels, inexpensive Uber or taxi rides, or train tickets.
 You can even use Capital One miles to pay for Disney and Universal Studios tickets purchased through Undercover Tourist.

-The newest redemption option is to transfer Capital One miles to airline partners for award flights.
-Because the transfer ratios aren’t great, you’ll have to do the math to see if you’re getting the best value for your miles.
+The newest redemption option is to transfer Capital One miles to airline partners for award flights on British Airways and Turkish Airlines — two immensely useful programs.
+Just remember to do the math to see if you’re getting the best value for your miles.
 If you’re getting a value over 1 cent, transfer away!
-There are a few sweet spots with programs like Air Canada Aeroplan, Avianca, and Qantas.
+There are a few sweet spots with programs like Air Canada Aeroplan, Turkish Airlines, and Avianca.

 What’s your favorite way to redeem Capital One miles?